 After conducting the novelty search, we analyze the uncovered prior art references and provide an analysis to determine if any relevant prior art references could be used to reject your patent application.

-Typically, scheduling the search into our workload will take about 2 to 3 weeks.
-However, you can expect the search results in about ten (10) calendar days.
+Typically, scheduling the search into our workload will take about 2 to 3 weeks, but you can expect the search results in about 10 calendar days.
+For an additional charge you can have it expedited.

-After we search, we will send you a list of 5 to 12 references related to your invention.
-In that list, we will pinpoint areas that disclose or are similar to your idea.
+After we complete the novelty search, we will send you a list of 5 to 12 references related to your invention.
+In that list we will pinpoint areas that disclose similar or identical aspects of your invention.
+In other words, we will tell you how unique the USPTO will consider your invention to be.

-After you review the search results, we will conduct a web conference wherein we will review the references and answer any questions you may have about the search results.
+After you review the search results, we will discuss the references and cover any questions you may have about the search results.